zloirock/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 _includesInstanceProperty(array).call(array, something);
 ```

 Another notable change is the support of ECMAScript proposals.
-By default, `@babel/plugin-transform-runtime` does not inject polyfills for proposals and use entry points that do not include them but, exactly as you can do in `@babel/preset-env`, you can set the `proposals` flag to enable them: `corejs: { version: 3, proposals: true }`.
+By default, `@babel/plugin-transform-runtime` does not inject polyfills for proposals and use entry points which do not include them but, exactly as you can do in `@babel/preset-env`, you can set the `proposals` flag to enable them: `corejs: { version: 3, proposals: true }`.

 Without `proposals` flag,
 ```js